-NEWPORT, R.I. -- One hundred years ago, Navy Adm.
+NEWPORT, R.I. -- One hundred years ago, U.S. Navy Adm.
 William Sims returned triumphantly to Newport to reopen the shuttered U.S. Naval War College at the end of World War I.

 In celebration of that milestone, scholars of naval history gathered in the college’s Mahan Reading Room on March 14 and 15 to examine the naval lessons of the “Great War” and discuss how they might inform today’s Navy.

 “You all contribute to probably the most important thing that we do, that’s using our voice to understand history and how it contributes to the future,” Rear Adm.
 Jeffrey Harley, college president, told the group in his welcoming remarks.